awsdocs/amazon-rds-user-guide/doc_source/USER_CreateMicrosoftSQLServerInstance.md

 1. Choose the **Microsoft SQL Server** icon\.
 ![\[Engine selection\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQLSvr-Launch01.png)

 1. Choose the SQL Server DB engine edition that you want to use\.
-The SQL Server editions that are available vary by region\.
+The SQL Server editions that are available vary by AWS Region\.

 1. For some editions, the **Use Case** step asks if you are planning to use the DB instance you are creating for production\.
 If you are, choose **Production**\.
 If you choose **Production**, the following are all preselected in a later step:
    + **Multi\-AZ** failover option